Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 {% tab title="iOS" %}
 ### Swift

-Use the MobileCore API to register the Messaging extension.
+You can use the MobileCore API to register the Messaging extension.

 #### Syntax